felixge/fgprof/README.md

 ## Quick Start

-If you don't want to read the wall of text below (you should!), you can directly jump to the ... section below.
+If you don't want to read the wall of text below (you should!), you can directly jump to the <a href="#gprof-1">ggprof section</a> below to see how to use this profiler.

 ## The Problem